When are dividends paid out?

 The current limitation with DRIP on the platform

 Currently, any whole or partial shares from a reinvested dividend will not appear on your platform.
 However, partial shares are visible on our back-end through our clearing firm and on your monthly statement.
-Any whole shares from dividend reinvestment will appear on your platform after a new calendar year (in January).
+Any whole shares from dividend reinvestment will appear on your platform after a new calendar year (in late December. to January).
 Dividends payments base on the total shares you own, including any whole or partial shares from prior dividend reinvestment.